The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Finitising Digraphs

 \subsection{Constructing a finitising equivalence}

 To construct a refinement $\alpha\subseteq \omega$ adheres to the properties outlined in the previous section, we proceed $\omega$-class by $\omega$-class in building the desired refinement $\alpha$.
 To this end, fix an $\omega$-class~$O$ and consider the relations $\gamma_\pi$ induced by realisable $\Omega$-orbit-labelled paths $\pi$ which are symmetric and start (and hence also end) at $O$.
 Clearly, any such relation is a reflexive and symmetric binary relation on $O$.
 Moreover, it is pp-definable from $\urgraph$ and $\omega$-classes.
 Using oligomorphicity of~$\Omega$, we will now show that there exists $\pi$ such that $\gamma_\pi$ is maximal among all possible choices of $\pi$.
 For this $\pi$, the relation $\gamma_\pi$ turns out to be also transitive, and whence an equivalence relation on~$O$.
-The proofs omitted in this section are provided in~\Cref{sect:missingfinitising}.

 \begin{restatable}{lemma}{alphamaximal} Let $\urgraph =(\urdomain; \edge)$ be a digraph, let $\Omega\leq \Aut(\urgraph)$ be oligomorphic, and let $O$ be an $\omega$-class.
 Then there exists a symmetric $\Omega$-orbit-labelled path $\pi$ starting at $O$ such that $\gamma_\pi$ is largest (with respect to inclusion) amongst all possible choices of $\pi$. \end{restatable}